Sam Mort

+Sam Mort (born Samantha Melise Tuduetso Mort) is Chief of Communication and Advocacy for UNICEF South Asia in Nepal.

+She was previously Chief of Communication, Advocacy and Civic Engagement for UNICEF in Afghanistan from 2019.
+In 2019, she announced that Unicef had made a historic deal to have girls educated in the Taliban-controlled areas of the country.
+She was with UNICEF in Kabul during the 2021 Taliban offensive, when the insurgents took over from the elected government.
+She stayed on in the country until 2023.

 Career

 Born in Botswana to Scottish parents.
 Mort grew up in the Highlands of Scotland and attended Kingussie High School, and she graduated BA in English, Education and History and Dip.Ed. at University of Stirling in 1994.